Megan Montefusco: Washington Spirit, 2015–16

 Montefusco was selected in the second round (13th overall) of the 2015 NWSL College Draft by the Washington Spirit, one of an NWSL record six strong draft class out of UCLA in 2015.
 During the 2015 season, she started in all 20 matches for the team and became the first player in team history to play every minute of a single season.
 She scored one goal, the opener in a 2–1 victory away to the Chicago Red Stars on August 16.
 The Spirit finished fourth during the regular season with a record to advance to the playoffs before losing 3–0 in the semifinals to Reign FC.
 Montefusco was named the 2015 Washington Spirit Defender of the Year and Newcomer of the Year.
 In 2016, she made 17 appearances for the Spirit as the team finished second in the regular season, two points off Portland Thorns FC for the NWSL Shield, and reached the NWSL Championship for the first time in club history before losing the final on penalties after a 2–2 tie with Western New York Flash.

 Newcastle Jets (loans), 2015–17

-On October 8, 2015, Montefusco joined Australian W-League club Newcastle Jets on loan for the 2015–16 season during the NWSL offseason and rejoined Newcastle for the 2016–17 season.
+On October 8, 2015, Montefusco joined Australian W-League club Newcastle Jets on loan for the 2015–16 season during the NWSL offseason, and rejoined Newcastle for the 2016–17 season.
 The team finished 6th and 5th, missing the playoffs both seasons.
-At the end of the 2016–17 season, Montefusco was named to the PFA W-League Team of the Season.
+At the end of the 2016–17 season, Montefusco was named to the Professional Footballers Australia (PFA) W-League Team of the Season.